Noncustodial Parent Statements & Waivers

 - Write a letter explaining why it is impossible to provide the Noncustodial Parent Statement.
 Include a description of the history and current status of your relationship with your noncustodial parent, the history and frequency of any contact you have had with that parent, and a history of any financial support provided for you by that parent.

-Attach any supporting documentation, such as legal/court documents or a letter from any of the following sources:
+- Attach any supporting documentation, such as legal/court documents or a letter from any of the following sources (on official letterhead):

 a letter from an attorney, member of the clergy, therapist, teacher, guidance counselor, or other professional non-family member who is familiar with your circumstances and in a position to confirm your explanation of the situation.
 Letters from friends of family or neighbors are not acceptable.